firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 2. **Order matters on dual-rail harnesses.** Feeding 5 V into a Flipsky Smart Display before the 12 V lead repeatedly destroyed Spintend ADC daughterboards; always energise 12 V first, then 5 V, and confirm the display ground is shared with the controller.[^17]
 3. **Spec brake-sensor resistors intentionally.** Dual brake throttles still need resistor values that match the controller’s expected voltage.
   - publish a reference chart so builders stop guessing on Zoom/Nutt lever wiring.[^18]
+4. **Tame floating hall throttles.** Makerbase/Flipsky throttles that float when unplugged calm down once you add a 3.3 kΩ pull-down on ADC 1; if a lever only wakes when hard-wired to the controller, assume the harness opened up during repairs and add the resistor before reassembling the loom.[^adc-pulldown]
 2. **Order matters on dual-rail harnesses.** Feeding 5 V into a Flipsky Smart Display before the 12 V lead repeatedly destroyed Spintend ADC daughterboards; always energise 12 V first, then 5 V, and confirm the display ground is shared with the controller.[^19]
 3. **G300 power buttons ship as momentary inputs.** Reconfigure App → General so a button press toggles shutdown; otherwise the controller only wakes when the battery connects and ignores the dash switch.[^20][^21]
 3. **Map every connector before power-up.** MakerBase looms expose 3.3 V/GND/ADC1 at the “comm” header and reroute Bluetooth through the NRF pins; miswired TX/RX leads cause telemetry dropouts or back-power logic rails.[^22]